NLUUG/website/content/evenementen/nluug/cfp/index.en.md

 content_types:
 - article
 date: 2023-06-16T16:41:30+02:00
-description: "Deze pagina beschrijft voor zowel potentiële sprekers als onze programmacommissie hoe we omgaan met een Call for Proposals."
+description: "All information related to our Call for Proposals (CFP) is listed on this page, including tips on how to convince our programme committee and event visitors."
 review:
-  last_review: 2023-06-16
+  last_review: 2023-11-19
   reviewed_by: michael-boelen
   period: 365
 url: /events/nluug/cfp/